pepopowitz/working-effectively-with-pull-requests/src/index.md

 <!--

+when possible, give them something visual

+so that they can see the effects without running the PR locally

 I don't expect you to be able to read anything on here, but I think you can see the difference in size of those orange squares

-It's helpful to capture that kind of visual difference for a reviewer So they can see the effects without running the PR locally

 -->